Byju's: Acquisitions

-Till date, Byju's invested at least $2.8 billion on a dozen acquisitions in an apparent attempt to expand beyond the original learning app and thread together its services that will allow it to reach learners of all ages.
+To date, Byju's spent at least $2.8 billion on a dozen acquisitions to expand beyond the original learning app and bring together its services that will allow it to reach learners of all ages.
 For example, it has ventured into exam preparation, higher education MOOCs, and tuition centers.
 In addition, it has acquired several additional platforms that offer virtual reality, artificial intelligence, and educational gaming services, most of which occurred in 2021.

-Funding and financials
+Financials

 Byju's received seed funding from Aarin Capital in 2013.
-As of 2019, Byju's had secured nearly $785 million in funding from investors, including Sequoia Capital India, Chan Zuckerberg Initiative (CZI), Tencent, Sofina, Lightspeed Venture Partners, Qatar Investment Authority, Verlinvest, IFC, Napsters Ventures, CPPIB and General Atlantic.
+As of 2019, Byju's had secured nearly $785 million in funding from investors, including Sequoia Capital India, Chan Zuckerberg Initiative (CZI), Tencent, Sofina, Lightspeed Venture Partners, Qatar Investment Authority, Verlinvest, IFC, Naspers Ventures, CPPIB and General Atlantic.
 Byju's was the first company in Asia to receive an investment from Chan-Zuckerberg Initiative (co-funded by Meta Platforms co founder, chairman and CEO Mark Zuckerberg and Priscilla Chan).
 As per the company filings with the Ministry of Corporate Affairs, Byju's became a unicorn and was valued at ₹6,505 crore ($1 billion) as of March 2018.
 In June 2020, Byju's attained the decacorn status with an investment by Mary Meeker's Bond Capital.
 In March 2022 Byju's raised $800 million, reaching a valuation of $22 billion.

 In September 2020, Byju's replaced Oppo as the title sponsor of the India national cricket team.
 Byju's operates roughly on a premium business model where a paid subscription is required for most of the content.
 In 2017, Byju's generated revenues of about ₹260 crore (US$40 million or €33 million) and doubled it in 2018 financial year, earning ₹520 crore.
-In June 2020, with the investment of Bond, a global technology investment firm, Byju's became decacorn at US$10.5 billion valuations.
+In June 2020, with the investment of Bond, a global technology investment firm, Byju's was regarded as a decacorn with a US$10.5 billion valuation.

 In November 2020, Byju's became the title sponsor of the Indian Super League club Kerala Blasters FC replacing Muthoot Group.
 In November 2020, Byju's raised US$200 million in a fresh funding round led by BlackRock and T. Rowe Price at a valuation of $12 billion.
 In March 2021, Byju's secured $460m in a series F funding round.
 In April 2021, B Capital, Baron Funds, and XN invested $1 billion in Byju's.
 In June 2021, Byju's raised $50 million in a Series F round from IIFL's private equity fund and Maitri Edtech.
-In October 2021, Byju's raised $296 million as a part of its Series F round from Oxshott Venture Fund, Edelweiss Group, Verition Fund, XN Exponent Holdings, and MarketX Ventures.
+In October 2021, Byju's raised $296 million as a part of its Series F round from Oxshott Venture Fund, Edelweiss Group, Verition Fund Management, XN Exponent Holdings, and MarketX Ventures.
 In March 2022, the company raised $800 million from Byju Raveendran, Sumeru Ventures, Vitruvian Partners, and BlackRock.

 In March 2022, Byju's was named as one of the official sponsors of the 2022 FIFA World Cup.

+In 2022 Byjus laid off nearly 4000 people from its team amid funding crunch and road to profitability.